marcuhhh/Power-Outage-Project-Winter-24/README.md

-# Power-Outage-Project-Winter-2024
+# Power-Outage-Project-Winter-2024 Test
 This is a project for DSC80 at UCSD.
 I'm testing things.
-But idk how
+But idk why it dont push